This photographic journey is led by professional photographer and author Sergio Ballivian, offering a superb teaching and learning workshop.

 - Trip Excludes

-There is a very good reason Torres del Paine is considered the 8th Wonder of the World!
+There are many good reasons Torres del Paine is considered the 8th Wonder of the World!

 The trip begins in Punta Arenas, Chile in the Magallanes region (at sea level).
 Connections from Santiago, Chile and Buenos Aires, Argentina are frequent, so getting here is easy.

 We will spend a total of 2 nights in Puerto Natales (at the beginning and end of our trip) with prime accommodations in this historical port city.
-This is the starting point for any trip into Torres del Paine National Park and offers plenty of accommodations, restaurants and amenities and supply options before heading into the wild.
-The locations we will be visiting are a combination of viewpoints and access points where we can see the massive Cuernos and Torres del Paine from high above, at lake and river level and at the base of these massive rock walls.
+This is the starting point for any trip into Torres del Paine National Park and offers plenty of restaurants and amenities and supply options before heading into the park.
+The locations we will be visiting are a combination of viewpoints and access points where we can see the massive Cuernos of Torres del Paine from high above, at lake and river level and at the base of these massive rock walls.
 Our accommodations in the field will provide stunning and perfect jumping-off points to have a great variety of angles to catch the light caressing the peaks and the reflections on a variety of bodies of water.
-Our routes take into account the best time to be at the perfect location and the ease of accessing some more remote areas with comfortable accommodations nearby.
-We will hike to some areas that are only accessible via foot, but we also will sail to a few locations and drive for short periods of time from one prime location to another.
-We spend more time doing photography than driving to and from locations.
-We also have time to rest, relax and review our images during the time we have at our comfortable lodges and hotels.
-The people in southern Patagonia are welcoming and hospitable and our local guides are experts in the region, well-versed in the weather, locations and always have a plan B in case our prime location is not perfect for our needs.
-The itinerary below describes the day-to-day journey of what we will do and what we will see.
-We believe in our hearts that this combination of locations and timing will provide a truly unforgettable journey to southern Patagonia.

 Questions and requests? please e-mail: firstname.lastname@example.org